 Pia & Garibaldi Glaciers

-After nightfall we reenter the Beagle Channel and sail westward along the southern edge of Tierra del Fuego into a watery wonderland protected within the confines of Alberto de Agostini National Park.
-By morning we are entering Pia Fjord again and another chance to hike beside its famous glacier.
+After nightfall, we will re-enter the Beagle Channel and sail westward along the southern edge of Tierra del Fuego into a watery wonderland protected within Alberto de Agostini National Park.
+By morning, we will enter Pia Fjord again for another chance to hike beside its famous glacier.

-Making our way further west along the Beagle Channel, we enter another long fjord and drop anchor near Garibaldi Glacier for another shore excursion.
-Garibaldi is one of only three glaciers in Patagonia gaining mass rather than staying the same or slowly shrinking.
-This time we hike through virgin Magellanic forest to a glacial waterfall, a towering wall of ferns and moss, and spectacular viewpoints looking down on the glacier and fjord.
-The walk is demanding — very steep, negligible trail, rough footing — and not for everyone.
-For those who choose to stay on-board, our captain will point the bow towards the beautiful sky blue Garibaldi Glacier so everyone can enjoy the panoramic view from the upper decks.
+Continuing west along the Beagle Channel, we will enter another long fjord and anchor near Garibaldi Glacier for another shore excursion.
+Garibaldi is one of only three glaciers in Patagonia gaining mass rather than remaining static or shrinking.
+This time, we will hike through virgin Magellanic forest to a glacial waterfall, a towering wall of ferns and moss, and spectacular viewpoints overlooking the glacier and fjord.
+The walk is demanding—very steep, with minimal trail and rough footing—and may not be suitable for everyone.
+For those who prefer to stay onboard, our captain will point the bow toward the beautiful sky-blue Garibaldi Glacier so everyone can enjoy the panoramic view from the upper decks.

 Australis Cruise Expedition.
 Darwin Route from Ushuaia to Punta Arenas and back to Ushuaia - RipioTurismo DMC for Argentina and Chile